rebeccatraceyt/Kryan/README.md

 ## Testing
-The W3C Markup Validator and the W3C CSS Validator Services were used in validating each page of the project to ensure there were no syntax errors.
+The [W3C Markup Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) Services were used in validating each page of the project to ensure there were no syntax errors.

-- View results for W3C Markup Validator [here](#)
-- View results for W3C CSS Validator [here](#)

 ### Testing User Stories as defined in User Experience ([UX](##UX)) Section
 #### New/Potential Fans Goals: